aaronjoseph/DataScienceNotes/Z-Test.md

 Z-test is a statistical test for which the distribution of the test statistic under the null hypothesis can be approximated by a normal distribution

+### One Sample Z-test

+A Z test is used when we want to measure if a sample comes from a specified population.
+We need good amount of samples **(more than 30)**

 Z Test Value

 $$Z-Score = \frac{\delta(Mean)}{SE}$$